 As for you, the best way to see Berlin is through its history – and many of the top Berlin attractions make a point of guiding you on a journey of learning about it.
 So, grab a Berlin attractions map and check out our Berlin list – think of it as a “Top 10” except with a few more additions!

-Also, if you are planning a trip to Berlin (or to Germany in general) here are a few more posts that you may find helpful:
+Also, if you are planning a trip to Berlin (or planning a Germany itinerary, in general) here are a few more posts that you may find helpful: